Actively Recruiting

 - No signs of drug-induced neuropathy or neuropathic pain

-- Adequate liver function: ALT/AST less than 5 times upper limit of normal
+- Adequate liver function with ALT and AST less than 5 times normal

-- Adequate renal function: creatinine clearance or GFR over 60 mL/min/1.73 m2
+- Adequate kidney function with creatinine clearance or GFR above 60 mL/min/1.73 m2

-- No clinical signs of heart failure; LVEF at least 55%
+- No clinical signs of heart failure; LVEF of 55% or greater

-- Adequate respiratory function with oxygen saturation over 94% on room air and no resting dyspnea
+- Adequate respiratory function with oxygen saturation above 94% on room air

 - Completion of comprehensive tumor assessment